White House requests $58 million in security funding from Congress following Kirk assassination | News Channel 3-12

 In July, following the fatal shootings targeting state lawmakers in Minnesota, the House increased security funding and resources for lawmakers in their home districts as part of a new program.
 House Speaker Mike Johnson previously said that approximately 60 Democrats and 20 Republicans took advantage of the program, and he wants to examine what worked and what didn’t.

-On Sunday, Johnson said he’s been working to reassure House members about their personal security and congressional leaders are looking at “all the options” to bolster it.
+On Sunday, Johnson said that he’s been working to reassure House members about their personal security and that congressional leaders are looking at “all the options” to bolster it.

-“I’ve been talking with a lot of them over the last few days about that and trying to calm the nerves to assure them that we will make certain that everyone has a level of security that’s necessary,” he said over the weekend on CBS’ “Face the Nation.”
+“I’ve been talking with a lot of them over the last few days about that and trying to calm the nerves to assure them that we will make certain that everyone has a level of security that’s necessary,” he said on CBS’ “Face the Nation.”

 The speaker echoed calls from leaders from both parties on Capitol Hill urging lawmakers to “turn down the rhetoric.”